IsaacCavallaro/course_work/Term 2/Week 2/rails_views/rails_views_partials.md

 ![Alt](partial5.png)

-- Lets put that in its own seperate partial
+- Lets put that in its own seperate partial.

 - This will allow us to clean up  our code in index.html.erb

-- This is going to be a card partial or we could call it a project partial since it’s going to be ONE SINGLE project
+- This is going to be a card partial or we could call it a project partial since it’s going to be ONE SINGLE project.

 - This is NOT going to be defined in shared directory.